naybyal/Mangata-and-Gallo/README.md

-# Mangata-and-Gallo
+# Mangata & Gallo

-Landing page for the luxury jewelry store, Mangata and Gallo.
+A simple landing page made using HTML/CSS and a little bit of Bootstrap5 for a luxury jewelry store.